skiselev/floppy_bios/README.txt

 Version 2.7
 -----------
-- Implement delay subroutines that work on both AT and PC/XT systems using the PIT counter, eliminating the need for separate AT and XT routines
+- Implement delay subroutines that work on both AT and PC/XT systems using the PIT counter, eliminating the need for separate AT and XT delay routines
+- Fix a bug on the original IBM PC and IBM PC/XT where the Multi-Floppy BIOS extension was getting stuck at the initialization
+- Use delay routine for Flash ROM programming algorithms
+- Fix a bug in the configuration utility where drive was not deleted when an invalid drive number was entered the first time

 Version 2.6
 -----------